-While its extremely important to know about the company and the sector it operates in, it becomes all the more important if the company belongs to a volatile sector, for instance, sectors highly dependent on regulatory compliance, such as energy and pharma.
+While it’s extremely important to know about the company and the sector it operates in, it becomes all the more important if the company belongs to a volatile sector, for instance, sectors highly dependent on regulatory compliance, such as energy and pharma.
 These are a few sectors where a single piece of news becomes a tipping point for the fluctuation of the industry, eventually affecting the dividend payouts.
 So be very thoroughly sure of the company you opt for knowing very well about the sector and associated risks.
-Make sure you select a company that is fundamentally strong, has a robust corporate governance framework, is sustainable and holds high regulatory and compliance standards..
+Make sure you select a company that is fundamentally strong, has a robust corporate governance framework, is sustainable and holds high regulatory and compliance standards.

 If a company is paying good dividend payouts despite high debt, then it is a red flag to watch out for.
 Many companies pay dividends using debt just to keep their stocks valuable.
 Debt is an extremely important indicator of a company’s financial health.
 Take a look at the debt-market cap ratio.
 The lesser this ratio is, the more stable a company is.
 If this number is increasing or hasn’t reduced over a period of time, understand that the company may not be a good bet, despite the high dividend payout.
 In the long run, debt impacts the growth prospects, affecting profits and in turn dividends.

 It is natural to get attracted to stocks with a high dividend yield.
 However, a high dividend yield can be misleading at times.
-A high dividend yield may be a result of an underperforming security and hence is of no use if your capital base is depreciating.
+A high dividend yield may be a result of underperforming security and hence is of no use if your capital base is depreciating.
 So don’t base your decisions solely on high dividend yield.
-Make sure your analysis is holistic, check the consistency of dividends and the overall stability of the company.
+Make sure your analysis is holistic, and check the consistency of dividends and the overall stability of the company.

-While selecting dividend stocks, don’t base your decisions only on high dividend payouts.
-This is important because, many companies may not actually deliver when it comes to operations or profits and high dividends could just be a bait to engage the shareholders.
+While selecting dividend paying stocks, don’t base your decisions only on high dividend payouts.
+This is important because many companies may not actually deliver when it comes to operations or profits and high dividends could just be bait to engage the shareholders.
 So, scrutinise a company’s annual reports and factor in the consistency of dividend payouts, fundamental soundness, earnings growth, profits etc to carry out a holistic analysis of the company before taking a decision.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww.